-Researchers identify genetic root to early-onset prostate cancerFebruary 11th, 2013 in Cancer /
+Researchers identify genetic root to early-onset prostate cancerFebruary 11, 2013 in Medicine & Health / Cancer

 Prostate cancer is often considered an elderly man's disease, and little is known about the approximately 2% of cases that arise in men who are aged 50 years or younger.
 Research published in the February 11th issue of the Cell Press journal Cancer Cell uncovers the genetic origin of such early-onset prostate cancer.
 The findings could help in the development of new diagnostic, prognostic, therapeutic, and prevention strategies for the disease.